taiebchaabini/holbertonschool-low_level_programming/0x1C-makefiles/README.md

 # 0x1C.
 C - Makefiles
 ## General
 ##### What are make, Makefiles
+###### Make
+In software development, Make is a build automation tool that automatically builds executable programs and libraries from source code by reading files called Makefiles which specify how to derive the target program.
+Though integrated development environments and language-specific compiler features can also be used to manage a build process, Make remains widely used, especially in Unix and Unix-like operating systems.

+Besides building programs, Make can be used to manage any project where some files must be updated automatically from others whenever the others change.
+###### Makefiles
 A makefile is a file (by default named "Makefile") containing a set of directives used by a make build automation tool to generate a target/goal.
 ##### When, why and how to use Makefiles
 ##### What are rules and how to set and use them